photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     on a different host and/or port.
 There could also be an issue with your browser, ad blocker or firewall settings.

-Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
-You may change it on the [account settings page](../user-guide/settings/account.md), or using the `photoprism passwd` command in a terminal.
-Enabling [public mode](config-options.md) will disable authentication.

 !!! note ""
     For security reasons, it is **not possible to change the password** via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
 You may run `docker-compose exec photoprism photoprism reset` in a terminal to reset your database for a clean start.
 Alternatively, you can drop and recreate the database or manually delete all files from the database storage folder before restarting your instance.

-The server port and other basic settings may be changed in `docker-compose.yml` at any time.
+The server port and [config options](config-options.md) may be changed in `docker-compose.yml` at any time.
-Remember to restart the container whenever it has been changed:
+Remember to restart the app container for changes to take effect:

 ```
 docker-compose stop photoprism